Page 1: Biography

 Nutritionist, medical researcher

-This biography, written by Philippa Mein Smith, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in June, 2012.
+This biography, written by Philippa Mein Smith, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in June, 2012.

 Muriel Emma Bell was born on 4 January 1898 at Murchison, the daughter of Thomas Bell, a farmer, and his wife, Eliza Sheat.
 She began her education at Murchison School, where she was a reluctant pupil.
 Her childhood was shaped by family tragedy.
 During 1905–6 she lost two siblings and in 1907 her mother was killed and her father badly injured in a tramcar accident in Wellington.
 He was unable to continue farming and the family moved to Nelson, where he became the mayor of Richmond.